neha865/weatherforecastingtool/README.md

 # weatherforecastingtool
-Its a python built weather forecasting tool
+Its a python built weather forecasting tool using GITHUB COPILOT